simata98/GDSC-Solution-Challenge-Green-Plogging-/README.md

 <img src="https://user-images.githubusercontent.com/87767242/161144670-9d349d2c-b398-489e-8f3a-25d08c88e0bb.gif" alt="text" width="400"  />
 </p>

 After converting the model into a tflite file, the model was transplanted into a mobile and tested.
 During plogging state, you can take a picture of the trash you picked up.
 Models learned with tensorflow automatically recognize garbage and automatically calssify which garbage user picked up.
+Then, the place where the garbage was picked up is marked with purple dots.
 The more trash you pick up and shoot, the more plogging points you'll get.

 ```
 the application will take care of what you picked up